Discovering Predictable Latent Factors for Time Series Forecasting: Experiments

-We also conduct experiments of using different disentanglement operations on our model on CSI100, and the results are shown in Table~\ref{tab:disent}.
+We also conduct experiments of using different disentanglement operations for our model on CSI100, and the results are shown in Table~\ref{tab:disent}.
 The hyper-parameters of the $\beta$-VAE$_{\textrm{B}}$ \cite{DBLP:journals/corr/abs-1804-03599} are set as follows.
 The starting and final annealed capacities are 0 and 0.5, respectively.
 The hyper-parameter, i.e., the coefficient of the TC term of the Factor-VAE \cite{DBLP:conf/icml/KimM18} is set to $0.6$.
-Note that the Factor-VAE \cite{DBLP:conf/icml/KimM18} here is a totally different method from the Factor-VAE in the paper.
-Although the $\beta$-VAE has the problem of information bottleneck when disentangling, and the $\beta$-VAE$_{\textrm{B}}$ and the FactorVAE aim to solve the problem, our method is still effective just using a simple disentanglement operation, i.e., increasing the value of $\beta$.
+Note that the Factor-VAE \cite{DBLP:conf/icml/KimM18} here is a totally different method from the FactorVAE \cite{duan2022factorvae}.
+Although the $\beta$-VAE has the problem of information bottleneck when disentangling, and the $\beta$-VAE$_{\textrm{B}}$ and the Factor-VAE aim to solve the problem, our method is still effective just using a simple disentanglement operation, i.e., increasing the value of $\beta$.
 It might be because the sufficiency of our method can alleviate the bottleneck problem.
-Although FactorVAE yields the best performance, we still choose the simple strategy of increasing the $\beta$ for lower time complexity.
+Although Factor-VAE yields the best performance, we still choose the simple strategy of increasing the $\beta$ for lower time complexity.